konrad1977/funswift/README.md

 ### Why focus on monads?

-Funswift is not all about monads but its our main focus.
+Funswift is not all about monads but its my main focus.
 They solve some specific problems and make life easier as a developer no matter if you prefeer imperative or functional style.
-And swift is already full of monads, like `string`, `SubString`, `Array` (sequenses), `Optional`, `Result`.
+And swift is already full of monads, like `string`, `SubString`, `Array` (sequenses), `Optional` and `Result`.

 #### Some common features of all the monads in the funswift.